Sir Frederic Strickland-Constable - President

 Jim Nield - Music Therapist

 Jim studied Music and Psychology at Keele University, followed by ten years working in the performing arts.
 In 2000 he trained as a mental health nurse, and subsequently worked in a head injury rehabilitation unit for several years.
 He undertook further training in Therapeutic Group Work at York University before commencing part-time studies in Music Therapy at Anglia Ruskin in Cambridge.
 During this course he participated in two voluntary music therapy projects at the Pavarotti Music Centre in Mostar, Bosnia.
 Since qualifying as a Music Therapist Jim has worked for The Retreat in York, for Nordoff-Robbins North East, the NYMTC and others alongside a range of community music therapy projects.

 Jim has also continued to write, perform and record his own music, as well as working as a multi-instrumental accompanist with several other musicians including Red Trees, Mazlyn Jones, Nik Turner and Guy Evans.
 In 2011 Jim was very privileged to perform on the 40th Anniversary “Spirit of 71” Stage at Glastonbury Festival.

 ‘In many ways Music Therapy is the logical culmination of all my professional and academic endeavour to date.
 It provides me with a kaleidoscopic range of experiences and I am delighted that NYMTC continues to be part of that.’

-Kerry say's, 'Music is powerfully emotive, as I think most music lovers would agree.
-But in the hands of our incredibly skilled music therapists, it's genuinely life changing.
+Kerry says, 'Music is powerfully emotive, but in the hands of our incredibly skilled music therapists, it's genuinely life changing.
 They help people to feel better, realise potential and gain confidence, and the effects ripple far and wide, through families, friends, peers and supporters.
 NYMTC is a fantastic charity and I'm delighted to be part of the team.'